canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 # How-to provision Ubuntu with Gnome Initial Setup

-This guide aims to highlight different ways a system can be provisioned so that Ubuntu is installed but no user account is created, allowing user account creation to be passed off to Gnome-Initial-Setup.
+This guide highlights different methods for provisioning a system so that Ubuntu is installed while no user account is created, thereby allowing user account creation to be passed off to Gnome-Initial-Setup.

 ## Method 1: Triggering Gnome Initial Setup via the new Flutter installer and a whitelabel.yaml